micro-os-plus/micro-os-plus-i/system/docs/README.txt

 Several samples are provided:

 - the 'minimal' sample is the simplest code and does... nothing;
-- 'blinkX3' shows how to run 3 instances of the same task to blink 3 different leds with different blink rates;
+- 'blinkX3' shows how to run 3 instances of the same thread to blink 3 different leds with different blink rates;
-- 'blinkX3Sync' defines 4 different tasks and shows some simple task synchronization methods;
+- 'blinkX3Sync' defines 4 different threads and shows some simple thread synchronization methods;
 - 'calibrateBusyWait' helps determine the busyWait loop constants.